opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 57     The husband, on the other hand, submitted that in dividing the matrimonial assets, the courts have considered and given weight to the fact that parties had agreed for one party’s income to be used for household expenses with the remaining income and other party’s income used for savings.
 He cited the following cases in support:

- (a) BHL v BHM [2013] SGHC 92: This case involved a 10-year marriage in which the husband’s case was that the parties had agreed that his income would be used for household expenses while the remaining income and the wife’s income would be used as savings for the family.
+ (a) BHL v BHM <span class="citation">[2013] SGHC 92</span>: This case involved a 10-year marriage in which the husband’s case was that the parties had agreed that his income would be used for household expenses while the remaining income and the wife’s income would be used as savings for the family.
 The parties had a joint account into which the husband’s salary and bonus was deposited.
 The court was satisfied that the household and family expenses were borne by the husband.

- ( b ) Chan Yeong Keay v Yeo Mei Ling [1994] 2 SLR(R) 133: This case involved a 23-year marriage where the wife was the sole breadwinner and the husband had contributed by taking care of the home and buying household necessities with money that he earned from tuition.
+ ( b ) Chan Yeong Keay v Yeo Mei Ling <span class="citation">[1994] 2 SLR(R) 133</span>: This case involved a 23-year marriage where the wife was the sole breadwinner and the husband had contributed by taking care of the home and buying household necessities with money that he earned from tuition.
 The court recognised that the husband had made substantial contributions to the marriage and

  relieved the wife of having to pay for items that she would otherwise have had to pay for.

- ( c ) BCB v BCC [2013] 2 SLR 324: In this case, the court awarded the husband 40% of the matrimonial assets as he had contributed substantially to the household expenses.
+ ( c ) BCB v BCC <span class="citation">[2013] 2 SLR 324</span>: In this case, the court awarded the husband 40% of the matrimonial assets as he had contributed substantially to the household expenses.

 58     In the premises, the husband submitted that the court should give weight to the following facts